Morey's Piers: Adventure Pier

 Fun Pier was purchased and renamed Wild Wheels.
 The Morey's described it as an "interactive amusement center" with active participation by customers.
-This pier became home to The Great White, the Skyscraper ride, a The Spring Shot ride, a Screamin' Swing, a Skycoaster, a maze, batting cages, and the Grand Prix Raceway.
+This pier became home to The Great White, the Skyscraper ride, a The Spring Shot ride, a Screamin' Swing, and the Grand Prix Raceway.
 In 2006/2007, in conjunction with the new Surfside Pier branding at 26th Avenue, Wild Wheels became Adventure Pier.
 In 2012, the Skyscraper was relocated to the pier from the old Hunt's Pier, replacing two rides.
 The pier began removing smaller rides off the pier around this time as well, such as the Snake Slide, Apache Helicopters and a Carousel.
-In 2016, the Chambers of Checkers Maze was moved and rebranded to make way for a larger Grand Prix Raceway that will now occupy most of the back pier.
-In 2020, Morey's announced a gateway project that includes the removal of boat tag, the existing Kohr Brothers' custard stand, and the old "SkyRide" station.
-In the place of these structures, multiple recycled shipping containers will be retrofitted and home to multiple new eating establishments, including a Curley's Fries and a new Kohr Brothers building.
-No dates were given, but it is expected to be completed in 2021 or 2022.
+In 2016, the Chambers of Checkers Maze was moved and rebranded to make way for a larger Grand Prix Raceway that now occupies most of the back part of the pier.

+In 2020, Morey's announced a gateway project that included the removal of boat tag, the existing Kohr Brothers' custard stand, and the old "SkyRide" station.
+In the place of these structures, multiple recycled shipping containers were to be retrofitted and home to a food hall with multiple new eating establishments, including a Curley's Fries and a new Kohr Brothers building.
+Due to the Coronavirus Pandemic, these plans were delayed.
+While a new Curley's location, Kohr Brothers, and a water Gun game were built using recycled shipping containers, the complete gateway project and food hall have yet to come to fruition, and are believed to be canceled.

+In November 2025, Morey's announced on their social media platforms that the "SkyCoaster" ride was to be removed as part of a future "Reimagining of Adventure Pier so that there can be many more adventures to come in future years."
+As of January 2026, it is not known exactly what this means for Adventure Pier, or when these plans will be completed.

 The Old Hunt's Pier

 Hunt's Pier was also eventually purchased for more rides and attractions.
 Hunt's Pier went defunct in 1990 and became Conko's Party Pier in 1991, Ocean Pier in 1993–1994, and was leased by the Catanosos in 1995 and called Atlantic Pier with kiddie rides on the front and the rest of the pier closed off with a white wall, and 1996–1998 Dinosaur Beach with the Golden Nugget Mine Rescue, Long Neck River Log Flume, and Raptor Rapids as the three surviving rides from Hunt's Pier to be reused for Dinosaur Beach.
 Dinosaur Beach permanently closed September 1998 and was then used for maintenance, storage, and tram-car parking with go-kart rides.
 The Golden Nugget remained on Hunt's Pier until 2009, when it was relocated to Knoebels Amusement Resort and reopened as the Black Diamond.
-As of 2021, no announcements have been made to add any attractions, and the pier is instead home to various shopping and eating establishments, a maintenance and storage facility, and a "Ripley's Believe It or Not!"-themed mirror maze.
+As of 2026, no announcements have been made to add any attractions, and the pier is instead home to various shopping and eating establishments, a maintenance and storage facility, and a "Ripley's Believe It or Not!"-themed mirror maze.